Licensed vs. Unlicensed Radio Technology

 With prices going down for licensed mobile communication it gets more and more attractive for IoT developers.
-One of the last obstacles are the multiple and sometimes often complex pricing models offered by various mobile operators.
-1NCE developed the 1NCE IoT Lifetime Flat , a low-cost and fixed pricing model that allows mobile connectivity for just 10 Euros over 10 years including 500 MB of data and 250 SMS.
-Partnering with German operator Deutsche Telekom and China Telecom Global we’re capable of delivering high quality mobile connectivity in over 100 countries worldwide .
-The obstacle of complex tariffs is an obstacle of the past.
+One of the last obstacles is the multiple and sometimes often complex pricing models offered by various mobile operators.
+1NCE developed the 1NCE IoT Lifetime Flat, a low-cost and fixed pricing model that allows mobile connectivity for just 10 Dollars over 10 years including 500 MB of data and 250 SMS.
+Partnering with German operator Deutsche Telekom and China Telecom Global we’re capable of delivering high-quality mobile connectivity in over 100 countries worldwide.
+The obstacle of complex rates is an obstacle of the past.

-However, with all advantages NB-IoT and LTE-M brings in terms of long battery life its availability is still in its infancy and worldwide coverage, especially under equal pricing conditions has yet to be improved.
-Luckily there are the other mobile standards that can be very useful in the meantime.
+However, with all advantages NB-IoT and LTE-M bring in terms of long battery life its availability is still in its infancy, and worldwide coverage, especially under equal pricing conditions has yet to be improved.
+Luckily there are other mobile standards that can be very useful in the meantime.

 So far for our comparison of licensed vs unlicensed radio technology standards.
-In the second part of our three-part blog series we will take a deeper look into the available cellular network standards and explain how you can make best use of them for your individual IoT project.
+In the second part of our three-part blog series, we will take a deeper look into the available cellular network standards and explain how you can make the best use of them for your individual IoT project.